Senator Grassley nominates Iowa students for appointments to the following U.S. service academies:

 Candidates for the U.S. service academies should rank in the top half of their high school class in a college preparatory curriculum.
 Candidates should have ACT scores in the 25-36 range in math and science, and in the 22-36 range in English.
 Candidates should have demonstrated leadership in school and outside of school, with outstanding records of extracurricular activities and/or job experience.
 Candidates should have completed the physical requirements described in the academy catalogs.

 To seek a nomination from Senator Grassley, Iowa applicants should download and complete an application.
-The additional materials that need to be included are as follows: 1) a letter of recommendation from the School Guidance Counselor or alternate administrative school official, 2) high school transcript, 3) a letter of recommendation from a teacher, 4) two additional letters of recommendation from Iowans, 5) a recent photo for press purposes, and 6) the applicant's ACT score must be sent directly to Senator Grassley’s office in Des Moines by ACT.
-The identification number for the ACT is 7129.
+The additional materials that need to be included are as follows: 1) a letter of recommendation from the School Guidance Counselor or alternate administrative school official, 2) high school transcript, 3) a letter of recommendation from a teacher, 4) two additional letters of recommendation from Iowans, and 5) the applicant's ACT score must be sent directly to Senator Grassley’s office in Des Moines by ACT.
+The identification number for the ACT is 7129 and the identification code for the SAT is 6260.
 Completed applications should be mailed to: